 Inside the Planners Studio

 Have you ever wondered how someone became such a successful and effective planner?
 What advice they could provide about civic engagement?
 What projects are they are most proud of and why?
 APAPASE’s “Inside the Planner’s Studio” series asks these questions and more.
-We’re honored to have Anne Fadullon, Philadelphia’s Director of Planning and Development, as our 3rd speaker in the annual “Inside the Planners Studio” speaker series.
-Karen Thompson of the Delaware River Waterfront Corporation will be asking Ms. Fadullon about her career, civic engagement, and her advice for planners.
-Karen will skip the small talk and ask Ms. Fadullon the big questions: What pivotal moments have shaped her career?
+We’re honored to have Patty Elkis, Director of Planning at the Delaware Valley Regional Planning Commission, as our 3rd speaker in the annual “Inside the Planners Studio” speaker series.
+Karen Thompson of the Delaware River Waterfront Corporation will be asking Ms. Elkis about her career, civic engagement, and her advice for planners.
+Karen will skip the small talk and ask Ms. Elkis the big questions: What pivotal moments have shaped her career?
 If she could go back, would she do anything differently?
 You’ll have to come to find out!
+If you have any questions you would like to ask Ms. Elkis, you can enter them when you register here.

 October has been designated as National Community Planning Month by the American Planning Association.
 This year’s theme, “Civic Engagement,” acknowledges that thoughtful local planning cannot happen without meaningful community engagement.
 Follow the national conversation at #PlanningMonth.